2023 Most Popular Health & Physical Education Bachelor's Degree Schools in the Great Lakes Region

 Phys Ed majors at UIC take out an average of $18,300 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $179, based on a 10-year repayment plan.

-Bowling Green State University - Main Campus came in at #11 in this year’s edition of the Most Popular Health & Physical Education Bachelor’s Degree Schools in the Great Lakes Region ranking.
-Located in the town of Bowling Green, BGSU is a public college with a large student population.
+Bowling Green State University - Main Campus did quite well in this year’s ranking of the most popular places for health and physical education students to get a bachelor’s degree.
+It came in at #11 on the list.
+Located in the fringe town of Bowling Green, BGSU is a public school with a large student population.

 Women make up 40% of the phys ed majors at the school.